MassBay COVID-19 Information

-Business transactions, Open House events, academic activities and special events are all taking place virtually.
-For the foreseeable future, all MassBay students, faculty and staff are prohibited from coming to any of our campuses without prior coordination with their Dean or supervisor, and the approval from the Office of Public Safety.
+All three MassBay campuses are closed to the public.
+Business transactions, Open House events, academic activities, and special events are all taking place virtually.
+For the foreseeable future, all MassBay students, faculty, and staff are prohibited from coming to any of our campuses without prior coordination with their Dean or supervisor, and the approval from the Office of Public Safety.
 Use the forms linked below to request campus access for critical business functions, or to request access for critical academic tasks.

 FORM — Request Campus Access for Critical Business Functions →